Perming and It's AFTER-EFFECTS of SCAB HAIR when Transitioning

 His intricate works feature stars, fire, flowers, vines, and even solar systems, all seamlessly woven into the gorgeous kinks and curls of black hair. ( For a tutorial on making your own hair growth pills CLICK HERE.)

-Not everyone here at BlackHairOMG is a fan of Instagram, and we REFUSED to get an Instagram account for the 1st few years of our website, but because a couple of the BlackHairOMG experts (namely Johanna Denny, Chia & Karen Hall) know how to keep things “poppin’ on the gram”.
-It’s on!
+Not everyone here is a fan of Instagram, and we REFUSED to get an Instagram account for the 1st few years of our website, but because a couple of the BlackHairexperts (namely Chia & Karen Hall) know how to keep things "poppin' on the gram".
+It's on!

-So please follow the BlackHairOMG Instagram today and tag us @blackhairOMG if you want us to post one of your natural hair style pictures!
+So please follow the us on Instagram today and tag us @blackhairhub if you want us to post one of your natural hair style pictures!

 Because of that, we put together this GORGEOUS photo gallery with natural updo hairstyles for both long and short hair.
 You'll find, braided hairstyles like cornrows, the most "on fleek" curly hairstyles for black women.